Etiology of speech and language disorders in children

 - Stothard SE, Snowling MJ, Bishop DV, et al. Language-impaired preschoolers: a follow-up into adolescence.
 J Speech Lang Hear Res 1998; 41:407.

-- Owens RE, Metz DE, Haas A. Introduction to Communication Disorders, Allyn and Bacon, Needham Heights, MA 2000.
+- Owens RE, Metz DE, Haas A. An introduction to communication disorders and the professions.
+In: Introduction to Communication Disorders, Allyn & Bacon, Needham Heights, MA 2000. p.1.

 - Shriberg LD, Aram DM, Kwiatkowski J. Developmental apraxia of speech: I. Descriptive and theoretical perspectives.
 J Speech Lang Hear Res 1997; 40:273.

-- Bernthal JE, Bankson NW.
-Articulation and Phonological Disorders, Prentice-Hall, Englewood Cliffs, NJ 1993. p.179.
+- Bankson NW, Bernthal JE.
+Factors related to phonologic disorders.
+In: Articulation and Phonological Disorders, 4th ed, Bernthal JE, Bankson NW (Eds), Prentice-Hall, Englewood Cliffs, NJ 1993. p.172.

 - Yairi E, Ambrose N, Cox N. Genetics of stuttering: a critical review.
 J Speech Hear Res 1996; 39:771.

-- Guitar B. Stuttering: An Integrated Approach To Its Nature and Treatment, Williams and Wilkins, Baltimore 1998. p.73.
+- Guitar B. Developmental, environmental, and learning factors in stuttering.
+In: Stuttering: An Integrated Approach To Its Nature and Treatment, 4th ed, Lippincott Williams and Wilkins, Baltimore 2014. p.61.

-- Owens RE, Metz DE, Haas A. Introduction to Communication Disorders, Allyn and Bacon, Needham Heights, MA 2000. p.257.
+- Owens RE, Metz DE, Haas A. Fluency disorders.
+In: Introduction to Communication Disorders, Allyn & Bacon, Needham Heights, MA 2000. p.249.

-- Owens RE, Metz DE, Haas A. Introduction to Communication Disorders, Allyn and Bacon, Needham Heights, MA 2000. p.319.
+- Owens RE, Metz DE, Haas A. Disorders of articulation and phonology.
+In: Introduction to Communication Disorders, Allyn & Bacon, Needham Heights, MA 2000. p.307.

 - Pannbacker M. Treatment of vocal nodules: Options and outcomes.
 Am J Speech Lang Pathol 1999; 8:209.